Rookout/docs/docs/breakpoints-status.md

 #### (Python) Invalid Breakpoint position
 The breakpoint has been placed where Rookout cannot set it.
 This includes empty lines, comments and module-scope code (outside of classes and functions).
 This may also mean Rookout has been imported too early - in Python it must be imported after all modules has been loaded (read more about it [here](sdk-setup.md)).

-#### Invalid Path in Breakpoint Configuration
-The breakpoint contains a invalid path argument.
-Check out the [Breakpoint Tasks](breakpoints-tasks.md) and the [Breakpoint Reference](breakpoints-reference.md) for more information on how to properly configure breakpoints.

-**Note:** If Rookout deems the invalid configuration to be non-critical, this might show up as a warning instead.

 #### Sending to Rookout is Disabled
 The system administrator has disabled sending application data to the Rookout service for security reasons (read more about this configuration [here](agent-setup.md#disable-sending-data)).
 Please choose another data sink for your breakpoint.